How well do you know the Japanese language?

 India has three testing centers: Delhi, Chennai, and Pune.

 You can take JLPT only once or twice per year.
-But they organize the NAT test six times a year.
+But they organize the NAT test six times a year, only on Sunday.

 They conduct the test after a gap of two months.
 For example, February, April, June, August, October, and December.